AndrewIngram/django-extra-views/docs/views.rst

 -----------------------------------------------

-These are the most powerful views in the library, they are effectively replacements for Django's own CreateView and UpdateView.
+These are the most powerful views in the library, they are effectively replacements for Django's own :code:`CreateView` and :code:`UpdateView`.
 The key difference is that they let you include any number of inline formsets (as well as the parent model's form), this provides functionality much like the Django Admin change forms.
 The API should be fairly familiar as well.
 The list of the inlines will